The transmission spectrum of the potentially rocky planet L 98-59 c: PSG Atmospheric Modeling and Retrieval

 \section{PSG Atmospheric Modeling and Retrieval}

 The PLATON forward model and retrieval framework includes a number of assumptions about the atmospheric composition and structure that limit the ability to examine the evidence for individual atmospheric absorbers.
 For these reasons we also opted for an exploratory model-fitting approach using the Planetary Spectrum Generator (PSG), in which we analyze the potential for a molecular detection by looking at how well simulated spectra with a number of potential atmospheric absorbers fit the data.
-To quantify the goodness of the fit we used the reduced $\chi^2$ of the data and the model, and we examined the $\chi^2$ across a range of molecular combinations and abundances.
+To quantify the goodness of the fit we used the reduced $\chi^2$ ($\chi^{2}_{red}$) of the data and the model, and we examined the $\chi^{2}_{red}$ across a range of molecular combinations and abundances.

-PSG \citep{PSG,PSGbook} is a radiative transfer model and tool for synthesizing/retrieving planetary spectra (atmospheres and surfaces) for a broad range of wavelengths (50 nm to 100 mm, UV/Vis/near-IR/IR/far-IR/THz/sub-mm/Radio) and includes instrument/retrieval methods for a large variety instruments and observatories.
-As part of the retrieval framework of PSG, the tool has access to a Nested Sampling algorithm and an Optimal Estimation algorithm \citep{Rodgers2000} to analyze planetary data and retrieve atmospheric/surface/physical parameters of interest via minimization of spectral residuals.
+PSG \citep{PSG,PSGbook} is a radiative transfer model and tool for synthesizing/retrieving planetary spectra (atmospheres and surfaces) for a broad range of wavelengths (50 nm to 100 mm, UV/Vis/near-IR/IR/far-IR/THz/sub-mm/Radio) and includes pre-defined templates for a large variety of instruments and observatories.
+As part of the retrieval framework of PSG, the tool has access to Nested Sampling and Optimal Estimation retrieval algorithms \citep{Rodgers2000} to analyze planetary data and retrieve atmospheric/surface/physical parameters of interest via minimization of spectral residuals.

 Simulated spectra with PSG include molecular, atomic, aerosol and continuum (e.g., Rayleigh, Raman, CIAs) radiative and scattering processes, which are implemented via a layer-by-layer framework.
-Many spectral databases are available in PSG, but for this study we have employed the molecular parameters from the latest HITRAN-2020 database \citep{hitran20} that is implemented using a correlated-k method.
-This molecular database is complemented in the UV/optical with cross-sections from the Max Planck Institute of Chemistry database \citep{Kellerrudek13}.
+Many spectral databases are available in PSG, but for this study we have employed the molecular parameters from the latest HITRAN-2020 database \citep{hitran20} that are implemented using a correlated-k method (21 molecular species are included).
+A list of the molecular and atomic databases (including HITRAN) are provided at \url{psg.gsfc.nasa.gov}, along with the specific molecules used, assumptions made, capabilities, and references.
+The HITRAN molecular database is complemented in the UV/optical with cross-sections from the Max Planck Institute of Chemistry database \citep{Kellerrudek13}.
 Besides the collision-induced absorption (CIA) bands available in the HITRAN database, the MT\_CKD water continuum is characterized as H$_2$O–H$_2$O and H$_2$O–N$_2$ CIAs \citep{kofmanvilla21}.